audulus/docs/nodes.md

 A sine only has one harmonic (the 1st or fundamental).
 Saw waves contain all harmonics, while triangle and square waves have only odd-order harmonics (3rd, 5th, 7th, ...etc.).

-Download the patch pictured below from the forum to see and listen to the first six harmonics of a saw wave.
+Download the patch pictured below from the Audulus Forum to see and listen to the first six harmonics of a saw wave.

 ![Node](img/nodes/OSC/Osc-Saw-Harmonics.png)